blacklane/stubbed-mock/README.md

 )
 ```

-In this case, the stubber will go through all constructor arguments, and try to stub
+In this case, the stubber will go through all constructor arguments and try to
-in default values for them.
-In case it encounters a complex data type (such as `Person`),
+stub in default values for them.
+If it encounters a complex data type (such as
-it recursively does the same stubbing process for this data type.
+  `Person`), it recursively does the same stubbing process for this data type.

-In case of lists, at the moment it stubs in an empty list of the proposed data type, but
+For lists, it only stubs in an empty list of the proposed data type - but we're
-we're working on improving this in the future.
+working on improving this in the future.

-**Filtering properties**
+### Filtering properties

-In case you don't want to stub special properties (like `lazy` delegated ones) or some
+If you don't want to stub special properties or pre-filled data types that
-pre-filled data types that class will modify later on, you can use the advanced stubbing
+class will modify later, you can use the advanced stubbing feature called
-feature called `Filtering`.
-It allows you to skip the problematic property and keep its
+`Filtering`.
+It allows you to skip that property and keep its value as-is.

-value as-is.
-A common use-case is a `lazy` property, and to add the `lazy` filter to your
+A common use case is the `lazy` property.
+To add the `lazy` filter to your
-initializer function, you can easily pass it in as an argument:
+initializer function, you can pass it in as an argument:

 ```kotlin
 @Before fun setup() {